peterbatridge/ennea-LED/readme.md

 ### Making Patterns
 ![Nonagon Edge Reference Sheet](./readme-content/small/NonagonEdgeReference.jpg)

+### TODO
+- So so so much
+- Scheduling for modes (like automatically turning off or at 8am displaying a weather mode)
+- Mode Ideas:
+  - Weather Mode
+  - Train Passing Mode
+- Engine Improvements:
+    - Add Triangle Class (and also add that to expanding stuff)
+    - Ensure that all modes have a way of breaking from their loop if the mode changes
+    - Create random modes
+        - All non-audio modes
+        - All audio modes
+        - Mix of audio and non audio
+        - Blinding Modes?
+- User Interface:
+    - Add acceptable range for all parameters
+    - Ensure UI can handle all types of modes
+    - Allow addition of color palettes
+    - Allow addition of nonagon groups
+- Bugs:
+    - Some parameters aren't named correctly

 ## Similar Patterns
 After making this I couldn't stop seeing similar patterns, for example:<br>
 ![Chicago Flag](./readme-content/small/Inspiration2.jpg)